miyagi-dev/miyagi/packages/twig-drupal/README.md

 [More about Drupal attributes](https://www.drupal.org/docs/8/theming-drupal-8/using-attributes-in-templates)

+To use Drupal attributes in your mock files, add `$drupal: true` to the object.

 ### twig

 **NOTE:** If you need to add additional filters, functions or tags, please refer to the [_miyagi_ documentation](https://docs.miyagi.dev/configuration/extending-template-engine/).